Core Mechanics

 - If that transfer fails, MineCore credits

-kingEthBalance[ethRecipient]. - The recipient can later withdraw via
+kingEthBalance[ethRecipient]. - The recipient can later withdraw via:

 Refund mechanics: